LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   character by itself and would lead to optical character recognition (OCR) accuracy loss if it were used as a regular character.
 - Of note, the typewriter with which the code was developped  (1968 Olivetti Underwood Lettra 33) doesn’t have specific type slugs for number one (1) nor zero (0).
-After the OCR step, the Python code will interpret whether the surrounding characters are also digits and assign the value to instances of lowercase “L” and uppercase “O” accordingly.
+After the OCR step, the Python code will interpret whether the surrounding characters are also digits and assign the value to instances of lowercase “l” and uppercase “O” accordingly.
 It also converts the uppercase “O” to zero if it is in one of the closing RTF formatting prompts (e.g. \iO is changed to \i0).
+For an in-depth explanation of all the most common RTF commands, please consult: https://www.oreilly.com/library/view/rtf-pocket-guide/9781449302047/ch01.html.

 Despite these issues, the code has successfully located characters (segmentation step) on lines with at least 5 successive letters with a success rate above 99.99% for the training/validation data consisting of over 25,000 characters.
 The only issue reported with the training/validation